 It is very important that each person bring a signed medical release form in case of an accident or illness.
 Also, any medical information regarding allergies or any other medical restrictions is very helpful.

 Working with fruit can be messy.
-For work hours it is best for each person to bring a modest T-shirt and shorts and tennis shoes that may be discarded at the end your stay.
+For work hours it is best for each person to bring a modest T-shirt and shorts and tennis shoes that may be discarded at the end of your stay.
 No flip-flops are to be worn while working.
 A hat is recommended for the time spent working on the peach field in full sun.
 Also, don′t forget to bring a swimsuit and towel for the pool!

 Each person will need to bring personal items such as soap, shampoo, bath towels, sunscreen, etc. We also recommend each person bring their own water bottle.
 It′s important to stay well hydrated in the summer heat.